AlbrechtAndrzejewski/QtRhythmMachine/README.md

 # QtRhythmMachine

+## Description
-A simple 16 steps rhyhtm box made with QT 5 and Qt Widgets
+A simple 16 steps rhythm box using QT 5.14 and Qt Widgets

+## Usage

+Open QtRhythmMachine.pro with Qt Creator >=4.11 or use qmake to build and run.